facebookresearch/Mephisto/packages/mephisto-task/README.md

     task_description: "Placeholder Task Description - Javascript failed to load" }
 ```

-### `providerWorkerId`
-### `mephistoWorkerId`
 ### `agentId`

+An `agentId `is another way of representing a worker working on a task.
+A single task might have multiple `agentId`s, for example in the case of conversational chat tasks.
+An agent could also be a model-in-the-loop instead of a worker.
+Usually you'll want to use `agentId` in your task code to represent workers.

 ### `assignmentId`

+When a worker accepts a task, an `assignmentId` is created to represent the pairing between the worker and the task.

 ### `initialTaskData`

 The initial data to populate your task with.
-The crowdworker will use this data to perform their action.
+The worker will use this data to perform their action.

 ### `handleSubmit`

-A callback provided for the webapp to call to finalize and submit the resulting crowdworker's work back to the Mephisto system.
+A callback provided for the webapp to finalize and submit the worker's resulting work back to Mephisto.

 ### `isPreview`

-Essentially a proxy for `providerWorkerId === null && assignmentId === null`.
+Essentially a convenient proxy for `assignmentId === null && providerWorkerId === null`.

 A boolean flag to be used to render a preview view for workers, e.g. on mTurk.

+See `previewHtml` as well, which uses this flag to provide a helper prop for generating static preview screens.

 ### `isLoading`

-A boolean flag to be used to render a loading state while a task is handshaking with the server backend and initializing.
-Once the initialTaskData is loaded, this will be set to `true`.
+A boolean flag to be used to render a loading state while a task is handshaking with the Mephisto server backend and initializing.
+Once the `initialTaskData` is loaded, this will be set to `true`.

 ### `previewHtml`

 A preview HTML snippet to show for the task in preview mode.
+You can use this to provide a static task preview screen or use `isPreview` for something more custom.

 ### `isOnboarding`